anucc/coding-with-junk/hackercourse.md

 - Produce basic circuits to connect sensors and actuators to microcontrollers using breadboards or prototyping hardware.
 - Produce physical prototypes of devices using upcycled materials.
-- Evalutes prototype devices with respect to design criteria and real-world usage.
+- Iteratively evaluate and refine prototype devices through a user-centred design process.

 ## Course Outline